umd-lhcb/mc_tools/README.md

 - `-d`: event types.
 Multiple event types should be separated with space
 - `-o`: Output directory for downloaded `.dec` files.
 Default to `.`
 - `-t`: The tag of the `DecFiles` repository.
 Default to `v30r46`
+- `-s`: Suppress output if this flag is provided